google/actions-on-google-pq2-template-sdk/README.md

 - The Sheet ID can be located in the sheet URL: `https://docs.google.com/spreadsheets/d/`**`<SHEET_ID>`**`/edit#gid=0`.
 - Uncomment the specific locales you want to convert.
 - The sheet IDs provided in `converter/config.js` are the default sample sheets for each locale.
 To create a brand new Personality Quiz 2.0 action, make a copy of the sample sheet and update it with your own data.
+- Make sure the data sheet is owned by the same Google account that is performing the migration.

 After you've updated the sheet ID, you have two options for how to proceed with the migration.